GeisielMelo/Weather/README.md

 ## Features

-- Utilizes Geolocation to retrieve the precise forecast based on your current location.
+- Utilizes Geolocation to retrieve the accurate forecast based on the user's current location.
 - Displays the city name, temperature, and current weather conditions.
 - Presents a detailed forecast for the day, with updates every 3 hours.
 - Provides advanced weather details, including sunrise and sunset times, humidity, pressure, "Feels Like" temperature, and wind speed.
+- Contains a search bar allowing users to search for weather conditions in specific locations.

 ## Tech